 - Sustainable Operations – low environmental impact cleaning products are being utilized to care for the space.

+The construction of Drew’s first new residence hall in 34 years was completed in January 2009.
 The hall is named after Heath McLendon, former University Board of Trustee.